An epicurean adventure to: South Africa

 - salt to taste

-- few good grinds black pepper
+- few good grinds of black pepper

 - 150 millilitre cream